Noncommutative homological mirror functor: Reference Lagrangian from a polygonal decomposition

 Note that $\Sigma \setminus Q$ is an exact symplectic manifold, and we can also make $\bL$ exact. \begin{lemma} $\mathbb{L}$ can be made an exact Lagrangian by a suitable smooth isotopy. \end{lemma} \begin{proof} Let $\alpha$ be the fixed Liouville form, $d\alpha = \omega$.
 For every $i$ we want to suitably deform $L_i$ such that $\int_{L_i} \alpha = 0$.
 Near a puncture, $\alpha$ is locally given as $r d\theta$ where $r$ goes to $\infty$ approaching the puncture.
 Hence the integral of $\alpha$ along a circular arc in counterclockwise (clockwise resp.) direction increases to $\infty$ (decreases to $-\infty$ resp.) when the arc moves closer to the puncture.
 Since $L_i$ is a zigzag Lagrangian, it contains arcs in both directions.
 Hence we can deform $L_i$ near a puncture to achieve $\int_{L_i} \alpha = 0$. \end{proof}

-Let us recall the definition of a dimer $Q$ embedded in a surface $\Sigma$.
+Let us recall the definition of a dimer.

-\begin{defn} A quiver in the Definition \ref{defnquiv} is called a {\em dimer model} if for each face $P$ of $Q$, the boundary arrows of $Q$ are either all along with or all opposite to the boundary orientation of $\partial P$.
-Hence the set of arrows bounding each face can be regarded as a cycle in $Q$ which we call a \emph{boundary cycle}. \end{defn}
+\begin{definition} A quiver in the Definition \ref{defnquiv} is called a {\em dimer model} if it is embedded in a surface $\Sigma$, and for each face $P$ of $Q$, the boundary arrows of $Q$ are either all along with or all opposite to the boundary orientation of $\partial P$.
+Hence the set of arrows bounding each face can be regarded as a cycle in $Q$ which we call a \emph{boundary cycle}. \end{definition}

-\begin{defn} The set of boundary cycles of $Q$ is decomposed into two sets $Q_2^+$ (positive cycles) and $Q_2^-$ (negative cycles).
-We will call a face of $\Sigma$ bounded by a cycle in $Q_2^+$ (resp. $Q_2^-$) a positive (resp. negative) face. \end{defn} Each arrow in a dimer model $Q$ is contained in exactly one positive cycle and one negative cycle.
+\begin{definition} The set of boundary cycles of $Q$ is decomposed into two sets $Q_2^+$ (positive cycles) and $Q_2^-$ (negative cycles).
+We will call a face of $\Sigma$ bounded by a cycle in $Q_2^+$ (resp. $Q_2^-$) a positive (resp. negative) face. \end{definition} Each arrow in a dimer model $Q$ is contained in exactly one positive cycle and one negative cycle.

 For a dimer model $Q$, the inverse image $\tilde{Q}$ in the universal cover $\tilde{\Sigma}$ of $\Sigma$ gives rise to a quiver in an obvious way.
 For a given arrow $\tilde{a}$ of $\tilde{Q}$, a zig ray (zag ray, resp.) is defined as an infinite path in $\tilde{Q}$